Atomic Consistency Preference Optimization for Long-Form Question Answering: Methodology

 \subsubsection{Step 2: Splitting Initial Responses for Atomic Facts}

 We then decompose each candidate response into a set of atomic statements.
 A single response $R_i$ to a question may contain multiple sentences, each potentially expressing one or more atomic facts.
-While prior work~\citet{min2023factscore,zhang2024self,huang2024factalign} has employed large instruction-tuned models, like GPT-3.5, to identify atomic facts from long-form text, these methods are often computationally expensive and lack scalability.
+While prior work~\citep{min2023factscore,zhang2024self,huang2024factalign} has employed large instruction-tuned models, like GPT-3.5, to identify atomic facts from long-form text, these methods are often computationally expensive and lack scalability.
 Inspired by~\citet {arslan2020benchmark,thirukovalluru2024atomicASC,liu2023evaluating}, we adopt a simplified yet effective alternative: treating each sentence in a generation as an atomic fact.
 Specifically, following the ASC paper, we apply standard sentence tokenization techniques~\citep{bird2009natural} to segment each response into individual sentences, which we regard as atomic facts.
 After tokenization, the $i$-th response $R_i$ is represented as a list of atomic sentences (atomic facts) $[a_{i1}, a_{i2}, \ldots, a_{ik}]$, where k is the atomic fact count.
+Note that although ACPO uses sentences as atomic facts, it is compatible with any atomic fact identification method (e.g., GPT-4), after which the subsequent steps can be applied.